Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Related work

 \subsection{Evaluating uncertainty quantification}

-UQ evaluation is an active area of research \cite{pignet_legitimate_2024}.
-Assessing the relationship between uncertainty and error is a common practice, however, it does not unravel all the information brought by the uncertainty values \cite{mukhoti_evaluating_2019}.
-A common evaluation pipeline relies on the assessment of uncertainty calibration (e.g., expected calibration error) \cite{guo_calibration_2017} or correlation with error \cite{roy_bayesian_2019}, robustness-uncertainty measures (e.g., error retention curves) \cite{malinin_shifts_2022, mehta_qu-brats_2022, molchanova_structural-based_2025}.
-Some works compare uncertainty against the inter-rater disagreement for segmentation tasks \cite{kohl_probabilistic_2018, baumgartner_phiseg_2019}.
-Qualitative visual assessment of the uncertainty maps serves as a sanity check and enhances the interpretability of the uncertainty values.
-For instance, high uncertainty values are known to appear at the borders of ROIs \cite{baumgartner_phiseg_2019, mckinley_automatic_2020, mehta_qu-brats_2022, molchanova_structural-based_2025}.
+UQ evaluation is an active area of research ~\citep{pignet_legitimate_2024}.
+Assessing the relationship between uncertainty and error is a common practice, however, it does not unravel all the information brought by the uncertainty values ~\citep{mukhoti_evaluating_2019}.
+A common evaluation pipeline relies on the assessment of uncertainty calibration (\textit{e.g.}, expected calibration error) ~\citep{guo_calibration_2017} or correlation with error ~\citep{roy_bayesian_2019}, robustness-uncertainty measures (\textit{e.g.}, error retention curves) ~\citep{malinin_shifts_2022a, mehta_qu-brats_2022, molchanova_structural-based_2025}.
+Some works compare uncertainty against the inter-rater disagreement for segmentation tasks ~\citep{kohl_probabilistic_2018, baumgartner_phiseg_2019}.
+Qualitative visual assessment of uncertainty maps is also commonly used to inspect whether uncertainty behaves as expected and enhances the interpretability of the uncertainty values.
+For instance, high uncertainty values are known to appear at the borders of ROIs ~\citep{baumgartner_phiseg_2019, mckinley_automatic_2020, mehta_qu-brats_2022, molchanova_structural-based_2025}.

-Clinical evaluation of uncertainty is limited to the perceptual assessment rather than clinical informativeness analysis \cite{evans_explainability_2022, huet-dastarac_quantifying_2024}.
-A pioneering study ~\cite{evans_explainability_2022} on the XAI and uncertainty perception in the clinics found that trust scores were the most positively perceived explanation type among pathologists, as they provided intuitive and immediately actionable confidence information.
-A more recent work ~\cite{huet-dastarac_quantifying_2024} studies the visualization scenarios of uncertainty maps in the clinics.
+Clinical evaluation of uncertainty is limited to the perceptual assessment rather than clinical informativeness analysis ~\citep{evans_explainability_2022, huet-dastarac_quantifying_2024}.
+A pioneering study ~\citep{evans_explainability_2022} on the XAI and uncertainty perception in the clinics found that trust scores were the most positively perceived explanation type among pathologists, as they provided intuitive and immediately actionable confidence information.
+A more recent work ~\citep{huet-dastarac_quantifying_2024} studies the visualization scenarios of uncertainty maps in the clinics.
 This work reported that clinicians preferred binary structure-wise interpretable uncertainty visualizations, paired with voxel-level detail when needed.